flexa-markup-language/bml/README.md

 ```

-## BPS Handle Specification
+## BML Handle Specification

-Below will be described all methods that a BPS Handler must have.
+Below will be described all methods that a BML Handler must have.

-### BPS class
+### BML class/source file

 #### Methods
 - `public static Dictionary<string, object> Parse(string data)`
-This method will parse a string representation in BPS notation to a dictionary.
+This method will parse a string representation in BML notation to a dictionary.
 - `public static string Stringify(Dictionary<string, object> data)`
-This method will return a string representation in BPS notation.
+This method will return a string representation in BML notation.